+In re:

+Excess Benefit Plan =

+Excess Benefit Trust =

+Pension Plan =

+Pension Trust =

+Dear

-This is in response to your request for a ruling with respect to the creation of the Excess Plan and its effect on the Pension Plan.
+This is in response to your request for a ruling with respect to the creation of the Excess Benefit Plan and its effect on the Pension Trust.
 You have requested the following rulings:

-- (1) that the establishment and operation of the Excess Plan will not cause the Pension Trust to lose its tax qualified and tax-exempt status. - (2) that the method of funding of the Excess Trust will not cause the Pension Trust to lose its tax-qualified and tax-exempt status. - (3) that contributions to the Excess Plan's participants and beneficiaries, including the gross amounts made on their behalf to the Excess Trust, are taxable to such participants and beneficiaries at the time the contributions to the Excess Trust are made. - (4) that, assuming the requirements for deductibility are met, employer contributions are fully deductible in the taxable year in which or with which ends the taxable year of the employees in which the amounts are includible in the employees' gross income.
+(1) That the establishment and operation of the Excess Benefit Plan will not cause the Pension Trust to lose its tax-qualified and tax-exempt status.

+(2) That the method of funding of the Excess Benefit Trust will not cause the Pension Trust to lose its tax-qualified and tax-exempt status.

+(3) That contributions and monies paid to participants and beneficiaries of the Excess Benefit Plan, including the gross payment amounts made on their behalf to the Excess Benefit Trust, are taxable to such participants and beneficiaries at the time the contributions to the Excess Benefit Trust are made.